Akhlaque-Ur-Rahman/Lead-Management/FULL_PROJECT_DOCUMENTATION.md

 - Account lockout after multiple failed attempts

 ### 2. Lead Pool Management
+- **Definition**: All leads that are **not Converted or Lost**.
+- **Visibility**:
+  - **Super Admin**: View all leads across all companies (Read-Only).
+  - **Company Admin/Team Lead**: View all leads in their company.
-- View unassigned leads by company with filtering
+  - **Sales User**: View only leads assigned to them.
-- **Definition**: Leads with **0 follow-ups** (and not Converted/Lost)
+- **Features**:
-- Bulk import from Excel files with validation
+  - Bulk import from Excel files with validation.
-- Manual lead creation via forms with input sanitization
+  - Manual lead creation via forms.
-- Customizable field configurations per company
+  - Customizable field configurations.
-- Lead status tracking (Hot, Warm, Cold, Converted, Lost)
+  - Status tracking (Hot, Warm, Cold, Converted, Lost).
-- Assign leads to sales users with permission checks
+  - Assign leads to users with strict permission checks.
-- Lead assignment history and audit trail
+  - Lead assignment history.
-- Duplicate lead detection and prevention
+  - Duplicate lead detection.
-- Converted lead visibility rules (hidden for Sales/Team Lead)

 ### 3. Assigned Leads
+- **Definition**: A filtered view of the Lead Pool showing leads assigned to specific users.
+- **Visibility**:
+  - **Company Admin/Team Lead**: View all assigned leads in their company.
-- View leads assigned to specific users
+  - **Sales User**: View only leads assigned to them.
-- **Definition**: Leads with **at least 1 follow-up** (and not Converted/Lost)
+  - **Super Admin**: Not available (uses Lead Pool).
+- **Features**:
+  - Filter by "Assigned To" user.
-- Sorted by latest follow-up (newest first)
+  - Sort by latest follow-up date.
-- Update lead information
+  - Quick access to lead details and follow-ups.
-- Manage director-level follow-ups
-- Track assignment dates
-- Unassign leads when needed
+  - Unassign leads (Admin/Team Lead only).

 ### 4. Follow-Up Calendar
 - Date-based follow-up view (active follow-ups only)